jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/SoftwareEngineering/SoEnProjectGuide.md

 ## Creating an issue on your final project review

-Issue Name: Your Project Name GroupName
+Issue Name: Your Project Name GroupName (set the label to 'project-review-request')
 Example: ML20/21-5.11-Implement a correlation diagram TeamTest Add the Project Review Request tag.
 Assign the people in the group and the people included.